raadfhaddad/Binary-CTF/README.md

 # Binary-CTF
-Can you extract the falg from the binary file? if yes (or need hints), PM me twitter.com/raadfhaddad
+Can you extract the falg from the binary file? if yes (or need hints), PM me <a href="https://twitter.com/raadfhaddad">@raadfhaddad</a>

 Level: beginner